infiniflow/ragflow/api/http_api_reference.md

 #### Request parameters

 - `"chunk_ids"`: (*Body parameter*)
   The IDs of the chunks to delete.
-Defaults to `None`.
 If not specified, all chunks of the current document will be deleted.

 ### Response